VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 vmcluster-victoria-metrics-cluster-vmstorage-1                 1/1     Running   0          16m
 ```

-**3. Install vmagent from helm chart**
+### 3. Install vmagent from Helm chart

-To scrape metrics from Kubernetes with VictoriaMetrics cluster we need to install vmagent with additional configuration so run this commands in your terminal:
+To scrape metrics from Kubernetes with VictoriaMetrics cluster we need to install [vmagent](https://docs.victoriametrics.com/vmagent.html) with additional configuration so run this commands in your terminal:

 <div class="with-copy" markdown="1">